odmoon/mlops-stock-price-prediction/README.md

     14. The date information is indexed
     15. The Model is plotted.

+## Profiling Documentation
+# Profiling Documentation

+## cProfile Profiling

+### How to Run

+1. Run the profiling script:
+    ```bash
+    python profile_cprofile.py
+    ```

+2. The results will be saved to `cprofile_results.txt`.

+### Interpreting Results

+- The results show function call counts and the cumulative time spent in each function.
+- Focus on functions with high cumulative time for optimization.

+### Optimizations

+- **High time in data loading:** Consider using efficient data structures or libraries.
+- **High time in training:** Optimize the model architecture or use more efficient training loops.

+## Torch Profiler

+### How to Run

+1. Run the profiling script:
+    ```bash
+    python profile_torch_profiler.py
+    ```

+2. The results will be saved to `./log/torch_profiler`.

+### Interpreting Results

+- Use TensorBoard to visualize the profiling results:
+    ```bash
+    tensorboard --logdir=./log/torch_profiler
+    ```

+- Analyze the timeline, memory usage, and bottlenecks.

+### Optimizations

+- **High GPU usage:** Optimize batch sizes and model architecture.
+- **Memory bottlenecks:** Use mixed precision training or gradient checkpointing.

+## General Tips

+- **Vectorization:** Ensure operations are vectorized and avoid Python loops in favor of NumPy operations.
+- **Parallelism:** Use multi-threading or multi-processing for data loading and preprocessing.
+- **Hardware Utilization:** Ensure the GPU is fully utilized during training.

 ## Report for findings, challenges, and areas for improvement